mosquito/argclass/docs/config-generation.md

 assert "port=8080" in text
 ```

-Field records already include metadata such as env var names, so even
+Field records already carry env var names, so even `.env`-style
-formats like `.env` can usually implement only `render(fields)`.
+formats are typically a one-method override.
+See
+`argclass.ConfigField` in the [API reference](api.md) for the full
+record shape.

 ## Security note